joesingo/truthdiscovery/notes/project-notes.md

   formulas that determine whether a possible world (assignment of true/false to each claim) is *feasible*
-  * Would be interesting to handle cases whether most believable world (as given by a truth-discovery algorithm) is not feasible
+  * Would be interesting to handle cases whether most believable world (as given by a truth discovery algorithm) is not feasible
   * Pasternack and Roth paper deals with this as part of iterative algorithms
   * TruthFinder (in a sense) has this in a fuzz way by modelling implications between facts, but I think this encodes that certain worlds are *unlikely*,